ptsvyatkov/Info2/README.md

 Maximum Contiguous Subsequence Sum, Probabilistic Algorithms, Unicode

 ### Lab exercises and reports
-In the /LabExercises folder, the Java source code for the exercises and the written lab reports (in PDF) to those can be found.
+In the LabExercises folder, the written PDF lab reports with tasks and explanation given can be found.
+Java source code is available in the Appendix.

 ### Course schedule
 Can be found here: https://people.f4.htw-berlin.de/~weberwu/info2/schedule.shtml